KarlHerler/graph/README.md

 # Graph search

-`graph-search` is a simple graph library for the rust programming language.
+`graphsearch` is a simple graph library for the rust programming language.
-`graph-search` can be used for basic representation and manipulation of [graph structures](http://en.wikipedia.org/wiki/Graph_(abstract_data_type)).
+`graphsearch` can be used for basic representation and manipulation of [graph structures](http://en.wikipedia.org/wiki/Graph_(abstract_data_type)).
 At the moment featureset is quite limited.